Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/42 views of the Regen Network.md

 ---
 ## Input / Retrospective
-- What do we need?
-What do we want from this call?
+- What do we want from this call?
+What do we need?
 Whats important?
+- How do we want to do this call?
+- What do we want from this call?
--
+- Wh